 It took a year to beat myself down and all the while I subconsciously knew that I was overloading, but I invested all hope that medicine could fix me and I would be able to return to my former lifestyle, one that consisted of go, go, go.
 My days began with working out, then going to the office for a full day of clients, (with minimal breaks), and finally eating and sleeping.
 I would fit in family and friends by the hardest because I was obsessed with training.

 My life was constantly in motion.
 I was living on a time-clock, bouncing back and forth from one task to another to be able to fit my “training” in.
 Many would assume that all this exercise was healthy.
-In fact, it’s exactly what I thought before my immune system basically stopped functioning from exhausting my adrenals, ultimately affecting everything else.
+In fact, it’s exactly what I thought before my immune system basically stopped functioning, ultimately affecting everything else.

 Having this occur is the only way I would have been willing to change.
 I was forced.
 It took lots of trial and error with the same results for me to start living life with a little more common sense.
 SMH.